Ivica Milankov: Movement of Socialists

 Milankov joined the Movement of Socialists soon after leaving the Radical Party.
-Although the parties are at different ends of the ideological spectrum, they are both considered members of Serbia's "national" political camp and are mostly aligned on matters of international diplomacy, including favouring increased ties with Russia.
+Although the parties are at different ends of the ideological spectrum, they are mostly aligned on matters of international diplomacy, including in their support of increased ties with Russia.

 The PS is generally aligned with the Progressive Party, and in the 2020 local elections it was part of a SNS-led coalition in Novi Bečej.
 Milankov received the fourth position on the coalition's list and was re-elected to the municipal assembly when it won twenty-one seats.
 He was not a candidate for re-election at the provincial level.

 For the 2024 local elections, the Movement of Socialists fielded its own list in Novi Bečej.
 Milankov appeared in the lead position and was elected to a fifth term when the list won six mandates.
 The SNS won the election and afterward formed a coalition government that included the PS.